marianina8/audiofile/README.md

 # audiofile
-In Chapter 10 we discuss how to create a terminal dashboard.
-Here we add a new command, player, which launches a audiofile player dashboard in the users terminal.
+In Chapter 11 we discuss how to use build tags and testing.
+Build tags are setup to separate out the code to be included during the compilation process.
+Test files for many of the commands have been added as well.

 ## To generate the audiofile CLI documentation on MacOS:
 make manpages